pankleks/pm2-health/README.md

 `fn` - function to compare current value and target, should return `true` to trigger an alert `ifChanged` - if set to `true`, alert will fire only if probe value has changed (compared to previous one)

 > All alerts are grouped in single mail

+To learn how to define probe for your app see: http://pm2.keymetrics.io/docs/usage/process-metrics/

 ### Mail template